 Attainable: Is this goal attainable?
-Use action word when writing goals.
-For example: “I can take a walk each night after dinner,” or “I will drink one less can of soad each day.”
+Use action words when writing goals.
+For example: “I can take a walk each night after dinner,” or “I will drink one less can of soda each day.”

 Realistic: Do you have realistic and honest expectations of yourself with your time, body and likes/dislikes?

-Timely: Is your timeline for modificiations reasonable and manageable?
+Timely: Is your timeline for modifications reasonable and manageable?